 - Negative comments: Read any unfavorable remarks about the seller; reviews can warn you of potential problems with that vendor’s products or customer service.

 Make Sure the Seller Takes Returns

 One of the first things you want to look for besides price is the seller’s return policy.
 A good return policy gives you a full refund, not a credit.
 You don’t want to get stuck with a dud.
 Before you buy a mobile device you’ve found on Amazon or any other site, make sure you can return it.

 Get a Warranty (Typically 90 Days)

-What separates the good refurbished phones from the others is the warranty.
+Make sure the refurbished phone you want to buy has a warranty.
+What separates good refurbished phones from others is the warranty.
 No warranty, no deal.